Sir Edward Hughes (1784 EIC ship): HMS Sir Edward Hughes

 By April, the three warships were at Pulo Aura awaiting four East Indiamen coming from China.
 On 6 April, Blenheim grounded on a sandbank in the Straits of Malacca.
 It took four days before she could be righted to enable her to return to Penang.
 Sir Edward Hughes took off her stores, though the heaviest had had to be thrown overboard.

 Sir Edward Hughes was next reported to have been near the Equator on 1 June 1807, escorting a convoy to the Cape.

 On 19 September Sir Edward Hughes and were in company and so shared in the proceeds of the capture on that day of the Danish ship Christle.

 Tortoise arrived at Sheerness on 9 October and two days later sailed to Woolwich.
 There she was put in ordinary in December.

 HMS Tortoise

 Sir Edward Hughes was renamed HMS Tortoise on 28 November 1807.
 Between March and July 1808, Tortoise was at Woolwich being fitted as a storeship for the Royal Navy.
 In May, Commander Thomas Cook recommissioned her.
 She was in the Mediterranean in 1812, and at Gibraltar in 1813.

 Immediate post-war

-In 2 April 1817, Tortoise was at St Helena.
+On 2 April 1817, Tortoise was at St Helena.
 Her captain, Cooke, had an audience with Napoleon.

 Between September and November 1824, Tortoise was at Portsmouth being fitted as a coal depot.
 She was at Milford until 1838.